What causes infidelity in relationships?

 The question of “what causes infidelity in relationships?” has intrigued researchers for decades.
 Research, published in the British Journal of Psychology, claims that poor impulse control may be a significant factor with many unfaithful young partners.
+However, it’s not very convincing.

-Impulse control problems are a compelling mental health issue in many couples therapy cases.
+Impulse control problems are a compelling mental health issue in many difficult couples therapy cases.
 It’s estimated that about 9% or more of the general population struggles with an ICD (impulse control disorder).

 Some researchers suggest that this number is actually higher.

 ICD’s are frequently underdiagnosed, partially because insurance companies refuse to cover treatment for them.
+Couples therapists are seeing more cases involving behavioral addictions, such as the compulsive use of porn, as well as a rising rate of marital infidelity.

 An ever-growing number of people today are being diagnosed with attention-deficit disorder, hyperactivity disorders, as well as various kinds of addictions.